 Making friends across Durham often works best with simple plans that suit the city’s pace.
 A coffee in the centre, a walk by the River Wear, or a relaxed catch‑up around Elvet or Neville’s Cross keeps things comfortable.
 Start with a short, public first meet, then follow up with another easy plan if you click.
 Meeting locally makes it far more likely you’ll see each other again — and repeat meet‑ups are what turn a chat into a real friendship.

-Making friends as an adult can feel awkward — Drinking Partners makes it easier, more relaxed, and pressure-free, without meeting in large groups or organised events.
+Making friends as an adult can feel awkward — especially when everyday routines in Durham are already set.
+Drinking Partners keeps things simple, relaxed and pressure-free, without the need for large groups or organised events.

-Take things at your own pace and connect in a way that feels right for you.
+Take things at your own pace and connect in a way that feels comfortable for you.

-Follow these steps to connect over shared interests, message freely and plan meet that feel comfortable.
+Follow these steps to connect over shared interests, message freely and plan meet-ups that feel comfortable, public and pressure-free.

 It only takes a few minutes to get started: